ylmz-shzu/ylmz-shzu.github.io/_pages/about.md

 About Me
 ======

+#Academic Achievements
+##Outstanding Academic Background:
-I am Limengzi Yuan, a passionate educator and researcher in the field of Computer Science and Technology.
-After completing my Bachelor's and Master's degrees at Tianjin University, I was honored with the title of "Outstanding Graduate" and awarded a National Scholarship for Postgraduates.
-My academic journey and professional experience have equipped me with a strong foundation in dynamic network analysis, deep learning, and computational intelligence.
+Limengzi Yuan holds both a Bachelor's degree in Computer Science and Technology and a Master's degree in Software Engineering from Tianjin University.
+She was recognized as an "Outstanding Graduate" and awarded the National Scholarship, demonstrating her exceptional academic performance.

+##Excellence in Teaching:
-Currently, I am serving as a lecturer at Shihezi University, where I teach a variety of undergraduate courses, including Algorithm Analysis and Design, Data Structures, Machine Learning, and Engineering Ethics.
-I am deeply involved in course development, including the creation of quizzes, exams, and homework, as well as revising syllabi to meet accreditation standards.
+As a lecturer at Shihezi University, Limengzi Yuan teaches courses such as Algorithm Analysis and Design, Data Structures, Machine Learning, and Engineering Ethics.
+She is dedicated to fostering students' technical abilities and innovative thinking.
+Her passion and commitment to teaching have earned her multiple "Most Beautiful Teacher" awards, showcasing her enthusiasm and responsibility in the classroom.

-My research interests lie primarily in the fields of network reliability, deep learning, and community detection in complex systems.
-I have worked on developing deep learning-based models to improve traffic network reliability and optimize system performance.
-Additionally, I have explored innovative algorithms for community detection in temporal networks, with applications in social networks, forest monitoring systems, and ocean technology.
-My research contributions have been published in prestigious journals, including *Computers and Electronics in Agriculture*.

-I am proficient in multiple programming languages, including C++, Java, and Python, and I have received numerous accolades throughout my academic career, including the "Most Beautiful Teachers" Award.
-I am dedicated to advancing the field of computer science, with a focus on AI applications in real-world problems and the optimization of complex network systems.

-Feel free to connect or reach me via [ylmz@shzu.edu.cn](ylmz@shzu.edu.cn).
+#Research Contributions
+Deep Learning and Network Reliability:
+Limengzi Yuan has led and participated in several deep learning projects aimed at enhancing the reliability of traffic and physical systems networks.
+She developed a deep learning-based model that analyzes network topology, traffic flow, and system conditions to predict and improve system reliability.
+Additionally, she proposed a new clustering-based community detection algorithm that dynamically adapts to changes in network structure, enabling the migration and transformation of communities.

+##Green Energy Supply Chain Optimization:
+As the project leader, Limengzi Yuan conducted research on the impact of digitalization and artificial intelligence on green energy supply chains.
+She developed an analytical framework to assess how AI and digital technologies optimize green energy production, improving both efficiency and sustainability.
+Her work involved case studies in the green energy sector, including solar and wind power, where she analyzed the practical applications of AI and digital supply chains.

+##Complex Networks and Community Detection:
+Yuan made significant contributions to community detection and relationship mining in temporal networks.
+She introduced and implemented the Triple-NMF (Triple Non-negative Matrix Factorization) algorithm to improve the accuracy and efficiency of community detection in dynamic and complex networks.
+Her work has been published in well-regarded international journals and conferences, providing valuable technical support for research in complex networks.

+##Application Expansion:
+Yuan’s research extends beyond traffic networks and green energy.
+She has also explored deep learning-based object detection techniques in forest monitoring systems, where she successfully optimized the YOLO (You Only Look Once) model to improve the processing efficiency of remote sensing data.
+This advancement helps forest managers better assess and manage forest health.